Skip to main content

-See also the separate articles: Hyperthyroidism, Hyperthyroidism in Pregnancy, Thyroid Disease and Surgery, Hypothyroidism and Childhood and Congenital Hypothyroidism.
+See also separate articles: Hyperthyroidism, Hyperthyroidism in pregnancy, Thyroid disease and surgery, Hypothyroidism and Childhood and congenital hypothyroidism.

-Thyroid function tests (TFTs) are amongst the most commonly requested laboratory investigations in both primary and secondary care.
+Thyroid function tests (TFTs) are among the most commonly requested laboratory investigations in both primary and secondary care.

-In primary care, the most common use of a TFT is as part of a screen for nonspecific fatigue or illness.
-The value of such tests without a goitre or other clinical features has been challenged and some advocate the use of watchful waiting with the delayed use of laboratory tests (at four weeks post-presentation) as a more appropriate strategy for investigating unexplained fatigue[2].
+In primary care, the most common use of a thyroid function test is as part of a screen for nonspecific fatigue or illness.
+The value of such tests without a goitre or other clinical features has been challenged and some advocate the use of watchful waiting with the delayed use of laboratory tests (at four weeks post-presentation) as a more appropriate strategy for investigating unexplained fatigue.2

-An understanding of normal homeostatic mechanisms helps to interpret TFTs:
+An understanding of normal homeostatic mechanisms helps to interpret thyroid function tests:

 • The hypothalamus, pituitary gland and the thyroid all play a part in the feedback and regulatory mechanisms involved in the production of thyroxine (T4) and triiodothyronine (T3) from the thyroid gland.